 May 15 was a gorgeous, warm windless day ideal for birding.
-Our combined list of 158 species seen and/or heard from dawn until dark is below.
-It was a slow spring here for birds, and many of our favorite warblers were still not back when we held our Bird-A-Thon this year, but we had many memorable moments.
+The Craniacs’ combined list of 158 species seen and/or heard from dawn until dark is below.
+It was a slow spring here in southern Wisconsin for birds, and many of our favorite warblers were still not back when we held our Bird-a-Thon this year, but we had many memorable moments.
 Here are a few…

 The calls of Whip-poor-wills echoed off the bluffs of the Wisconsin River as we strolled in the dark listening for owls and other wildlife of the night.
 We were delighted to hear some of our secretive grassland birds, like Henslow’s and Grasshopper Sparrows, that call throughout the night.